govuk-one-login/mobile-ios-authentication/README.md

 ## Package description

-The Login package authenticates a users details and enables them to log into their account securely.
+The Authentication package authenticates a users details and enables them to log into their account securely.
 This is done by providing them with a login session and token.

 The package also integrates [openID](https://openid.net/developers/how-connect-works/) AppAuth and conforms to its standards, and also uses `NetworkClient` from the [Networking](https://github.com/alphagov/di-mobile-ios-networking) package.